scicloj/note-to-test/README.md

 Tests are written in standard `clojure.test` files.
 Each namespace of code examples has its own generated test file.
 * The test namespace has one `(deftest ...)` clause with many `is` clauses.
 * The `is` clauses corresond to all runnable top-level forms in the source namespace.
 That is, all top-level forms except for the `(ns ...)` definition and Rich `(comment ...)` blocks.
+* The `is` clauses will compare the resulting values (and their metadata) with the ones that appeared at the time generating thetests.
+Possibly, the values will be compared through some specialized data representation (see below).
 * The namespace definition form is adapted to the test namespace's needs, including not only the source namespace `require`s, but also those which appear in the body of the source namespace.

 ## Usage